Stefan-Code/peer-harvest/README.md

 ```bash
 node peer-harvest.js --out-file peers.txt "magnet:?xt=urn:btih:B415C913643E5FF49FE37D304BBB5E6E11AD5101&dn=ubuntu-14.10-desktop-amd64.iso&tr=http%3a%2f%2ftorrent.ubuntu.com%3a6969%2fannounce&tr=http%3a%2f%2fipv6.torrent.ubuntu.com%3a6969%2fannounce"
 ```
 It will also extract the Trackers from the magnet link and query them.
+Just make sure to wrap the magnet link url in quotes!

 For working just with a info hash you can do the following:
 ```bash